 Complications associated with rhinoplasty are rare and, when they occur, usually minor.
 Surgical risks, in general, include infection or adverse reaction to anesthesia.
 In the case of nose surgery, specific risks include the following:

-For more information about Nose Job procedures, Please call our Pinole office at (510) 724-8282 or our Larkspur office at (415) 461-5755 to schedule a consultation.
+If you would like to learn more information about Rhinoplasty nose surgery, please call our office in Pinole at (510) 724-8282 or our Larkspur office at (415) 461-5755 to schedule a consultation.
 Dr. Armen Serebrakian is a double-certified surgeon serving San Francisco, Larkspur, Pinole and surrounding areas in California.